 The study was conducted on lands managed by Alberta Pacific Forest Industries Inc. (hereafter Al-Pac) in the boreal forest of Alberta, Canada.
 Data for this project was repurposed from a previous study on the effects of understory protection harvesting on bird communities.
 For a detailed description of the surveying methods see Charchuk and Bayne (201X).
 The project herein relies solely on data collected in 2016 due to different recording schedules between 2015 and 2016.
 We surveyed 39 understory protection harvest blocks, though only included the 25 sites that were cut after the LiDAR data was flown.
 We included all 39 unharvested control sites in this analysis.
 Bird surveys were conducted between May 25 – July 4 when brown creepers are most vocally active during the breeding season.
 Survey locations were based on no prior knowledge of brown creeper locations and were deployed based on a separate study design purpose.

 Bird surveys were conducted using autonomous recording units (ARUs) developed by Wildlife Acoustics.
 We deployed a single ARU to each harvest block and control site to collect acoustic data over a 3-4 day period.
 Acoustic recordings from the ARUs were processed manually in the lab by experienced observers with expertise identifying birds in Alberta’s boreal forest.
 Listening involved transcribing all species heard vocalizing during three-minute surveys between 4:30am-5:30am when songbirds are most vocally active during the day.
 A minimum of four recordings were processed from each site, on separate days whenever possible.
 Thus, each site has 12-minutes of acoustic data processed.
-Recordings with high wind or rain contamination were not processed to maximize detectability; therefore, sometimes two recordings from the same day were processed.
+Recordings with high wind or rain were not processed to maximize detectability; therefore, sometimes two recordings from the same day were processed.
 Recordings were processed in Adobe Audition or Audacity, and visualization of the spectrogram was used in concurrence with listening to identify all vocalizing species.
 Multiple individuals of the same species were identified whenever possible using cues such as differential sound strength on the left versus right channel or the occurrence of overlapping signals from the same species.

 Environmental covariates were extracted for each ARU using a buffer size of 50m: the distance at which we estimate brown creepers can be reliably detected given their quiet high-frequency song (~4200-7100Hz).
 Covariate buffer size is thus based on acoustic detectability rather than territory size, which is estimated between 5-10 hectares (Poulin et al. 2008).
 LiDAR data was averaged across the buffer for each covariate using zonal statistics in ArcMap.
 We extracted LiDAR data for the canopy height (P95), the average proportion of returns between 1.37-5m (S137to5), the average proportion of returns between 5-10m (S5to10), the average proportion of returns between 10-20m (S10to20), and the average proportion of returns between 20-30m (S20to30).
 We tested the effects of forest age for both the understory protection (UP) and unharvested forest controls (FC) and allowed this term to interact with our harvest treatment effect because age effects are expected to be different for the UP blocks than for the FC stands.
 Deployment date was also tested to account for seasonal variation in brown creeper singing behaviour.